Why I’m over Instagram travel models

 For me, these profiles take attention away from those of us driven by our love of travel, not by sponsorships.

-Ultimately, they understand how travel’s the best education, and how it has the power to change someone’s perspective.
+Ultimately, they understand how travel is a unique kind of education, and how it has the power to change someone’s entire perspective.

 If you’re a young, beautiful and authentic travel blogger, then all the more power to you.
 I support anyone blogging and posting images that are solely about their passion for travel, and not just for a pay cheque.